stanvanrooy/instauto/README.md

 Other examples of how to use the package, can be found in the [examples directory](https://github.com/stanvanrooy/instauto/tree/master/examples).

+## Support
+This is a hobby project, which means sometimes other things take priority.
+I will review issues and work on issues when I have the time.
+Spamming new issues, asking for a ton of updates, or things like that, will not speed up the process.
+It will probably even give me less motivation to work on it :)

+If you're looking for paid support, please reach out to me at [stan@rooy.dev](mailto:stan@rooy.dev).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.